dabeaz-course/practical-python/Notes/01_Introduction/01_Python.md

 ### Where to get Python?

 [Python.org](https://www.python.org/) is where you obtain Python.
 For the purposes of this course, you only need a basic installation.
-I recommend installing Python 3.6 or newer.
+I recommend installing latest version of Python.
 Python 3.6 is used in the notes and solutions.

 ### Why was Python created?